 Of course, Google is no stranger in the world of accessibility.
 Over the last five years or so, Google has created an array of apps that look to keep accessibility on the front burner.
 Last year alone, the tech giant created Lookout and Voice Access, two apps specially designed for users with a disability.
 While in the past Google has focused on apps for individuals with visual or physical disability, they are now turning their attention to users who are hard of hearing.

-Moreover, Google has over the years been developing a state of the art, cloud-based automatic speech recognition technology that’s powered by a slew of other robust technologies like Artificial Intelligences and Machine Learning.
+Moreover, Google has over the years been developing a state of the art, cloud-based, automatic speech recognition technology that’s powered by a slew of other robust technologies like Artificial Intelligence and Machine Learning.

 Currently available via API, the speech-to-text converter can process both pre-recorded audio and real-time spoken words, making it a handy tool that can help sectors like calls centers offer more accessibility to their customers.
 What’s even better is that the service recognizes a whopping 120 languages and dialects from around the globe.